composewell/haskell-dev/getting-started.rst

           | ^

 A: This is a bug in cabal, use "3.0" instead of "3" in version.

+Q. I specified a flag using "--flag" and it is not working

+A: Spelling mistakes in flags are silently ignored.
+Be sure to specify the correct flag.

+Q. Can I always specify a comment in cabal file using "--"

+A. No, only at the beginning of a line.

 Q: Can ``cabal`` report better errors?